cloudbees/ps-examples/k8s/eks/README.md

 scripts to setup a k8s cluster in GKE
 For further information see see https://go.cloudbees.com/docs/cloudbees-core/cloud-install-guide/gke-install/#prerequisites

-A google account is requzired
+A google account is required

 Usage: